 Multimodal Trails are designed in designated rights-of-way (See Figure 12).
-They are intended to be 5-to 10-foot trails, or 8-to-12 foot trails when not within a collector or arterial right-of-way, that blend with surrounding neighborhood centers with landscaping, native vegetation, and trees that are consistent with surrounding areas.
+They are intended to be 8-to 12-foot trails that blend with surrounding neighborhood centers with landscaping, native vegetation, and trees that are consistent with surrounding areas.
 Finally, the surface of the trail may vary from paved to other materials (i.e., mulch, shell, etc.).